Loyola University Honors

 Five students at the College of William and Mary founded Phi Beta Kappa in 1776, during the American Revolution.
 Its campus chapters invite for induction the most outstanding arts and sciences students at America’s leading colleges and universities.
 The Society sponsors activities to advance these studies — the humanities, the social sciences, and the natural sciences — in higher education and in society at large.
 Only about 10 percent of the nation's institutions of higher learning have Phi Beta Kappa chapters.
 Only about 10 percent of the arts and sciences graduates of these distinguished institutions are selected for Phi Beta Kappa membership.

-- Class of 2007 - Arlie Trembly, Meghan Cooper & Sarah Pollock
+- Class of 2008 - Arlee A. Trembley, Meghan C. Cooper, & Sarah H. Pollock (pictured above left)

 White was selected for the statewide honor by the Maryland Higher Education Commission Student Advisory Council (SAC), which comprises student volunteer representatives from all Maryland colleges and universities.